-Martin Clarke is a musicologist specialising in the intersections between music and religion.
+Martin Clarke is a musicologist specialising in the intersections between music, theology, and religious practice.
 He became a Lecturer in Music at The Open University in 2014, having been an Associate Lecturer since 2008 and a Research Affiliate in Music since 2012.
-He holds BA (Hons) and PhD degrees in Music from Durham University; his PhD thesis, supervised by Professor Bennett Zon, was entitled 'John Wesley and Methodist Music in the Eighteenth Century: Principles and Practice'.
+He holds BA (Hons) and PhD degrees in Music from Durham University.
 Martin is also active as an organist and choir director; he holds the Fellowship Diploma of the Royal College of Organists (FRCO).
 He is a Senior Fellow of the Higher Education Academy (SFHEA).

 Martin Clarke's primary research interests lies in the relationships between music and theology, and especially their articulation in the music and religious practice of eighteenth- and nineteenth-century Britain, and the Methodist movement more widely.
-He has published on these topics and regularly presents research papers at musicological and theological conferences.
-He is currently working on a book examining the theological, musical and cultural significance of Methodist Hymnody, due to be published by Routledge in 2017.
+His book, British Methodist Hymnody: Theology, Heritage and Experience, was published by Routledge in 2017.

 For details of Martin's published work, please see the Publications page.